lost-dan-found/bible-clock/README.md

 # bible-clock

 Simple webpage that displays a Bible verse corresponding to the time.
-IE 3:26 pm is John 3:26
+I.e. 3:26 pm is John 3:26

 ![screenshot](images/markdown.png)